stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 third
 ```

-The `getData()` fuction executes first, and logs a message "data from API received" before it returns the API response which in our case is an array.
+The `getData()` function executes first and logs the message "data from API received" before returning the array.

 ```
 const response = getData();